-- 20 for XCO2 (using only $\delta \nabla{CO2}$ and dP) lowers the XCO2 bias from 0.2 to 0.1 ppm and the error from 0.8 ppm to 0.7 ppm for land, but has no impact on the ocean error or bias.
-The XCO2 error is underestimated by a factor of 2 for these simulation results, similarly to what was found with real data. - Similar to findings with real data, the XCO2 error in these simulations is underestimated, whereas the LMT and U errors are overestimated.
+Similar to findings with real data, the XCO2 error in these simulations is underestimated, whereas the LMT and U errors are overestimated.
 However, the overestimate of the partial column errors are not as large as seen with real GOSAT data.
 The predicted error correlation is -0.91 for the LMT and U errors, whereas the actual error correlation is -0.5.
-Using eq.
-10c from Kulawik et al. (2017), and the LMT and U errors in Table 9, we note two key results.
+Using Eq.
+(10c) from Kulawik et al. (2017), and the LMT and U errors in Table 9, we note two key results.
 First, the XCO2 predicted error is 0.37 ppm when the error correlation is -0.91.
-Second, the predicted XCO2 error is 0.64 (0.71) ppm for ocean (land) when the actual correlation is -0.57 (-0.46) for ocean (land).
+Second, the predicted XCO2 error is 0.64(0.71) ppm for ocean (land) when the actual correlation is -0.57 (-0.46) for ocean (land).
 The second result is close to the actual error of 0.7 ppm.
-The estimate of +0.6 correlation from Kulawik et al. (2017) is probably wrong, and could be due to unaccounted effects of co-location error on - correlation estimates.
+The estimate of +0.6 correlation from Kulawik et al. (2017) is probably wrong and could be due to unaccounted effects of colocation error on correlation estimates.

-As seen in Section 3.1, non-linearities from interferents affect both partial columns similarly.
-This would result in positive error correlation (since the correlation is strongly negative and results in a less negative correlation than predicted) and explain the larger actual versus predicted XCO_2 error.
+As seen in Sect.
+3.1, nonlinearities from interferents affect both partial columns similarly.
+This would result in a positive error correlation (since the correlation is strongly negative and results in a less negative correlation than predicted) and explain the larger actual versus predicted XCO_2 error.
 A high negative correlation is desirable for XCO_2 because it asserts that, although there is uncertainty in the partitioning of LMT and U, the sum of the two has a smaller uncertainty.

-5 6 Discussion and conclusions
+5 Discussion and conclusions

-The 15 orbits of simulated retrievals result in ~10,000 land and ocean scenes for cloud-free runs, and 870 and 680 land and ocean cases for runs with clouds, after post-processing quality screening.
-Prior to application of quality flags, described in Section 2.3, the errors are ~10 ppm for land and ~2 ppm for ocean.
-After quality flags, and bias correction are applied, the errors are 0.7 ppm, with mean bias errors of 0.1 ppm for both land and ocean.
-There is a spatial pattern to the bias, which has similar characteristics to the spatial pattern of real OCO-2 biases, with a correlation length of ~3 degrees, similar to the correlation length of 5-10 degrees for OCO-2 (Kulawik et al., 2019).
+The 15 orbits of simulated retrievals result in $\sim 10\,000$ land and ocean scenes for cloud-free runs, and 870 and 680 land and ocean cases for runs with clouds, after postprocessing quality screening.
+Prior to application of quality flags, described in Sect.
+2.3, the errors are $\sim 10\,\mathrm{ppm}$ for land and $\sim 2\,\mathrm{ppm}$ for ocean.
+After quality flags and bias correction are applied, the errors are 0.7 ppm, with mean bias errors of 0.1 ppm for both land and ocean.
+There is a spatial pattern to the bias, which has similar characteristics to the spatial pattern of real OCO-2 biases, with a correlation length of $\sim 3^\circ$, similar to the correlation length of $5-10^{\circ}$ for OCO-2 (Kulawik et al., 2019a).

 Comparing runs with and without measurement noise added to the radiances showed that the predicted measurement error is accurate.
-Comparing the retrieved results to the linear estimate using only the CO2 parameters ("smoothing error") shows that the smoothing error is not greater than 0.5 ppm, but due to interferent error and non-linearity this could not be validated more accurately with the tests used.
-A more accurate way to validate this would be to run tests with different priors (e.g. Kulawik et al., 2008), which was previously done (unpublished) finding that the smoothing errors are smaller than 0.2 ppm.
+Comparing the retrieved results to the linear estimate using only the CO2 parameters (smoothing error) shows that the smoothing error is not greater than 0.5 ppm, but due to interferent error and nonlinearity this could not be validated more accurately with the tests used.
+A more accurate way to validate this would be to run tests with different priors (e.g., Kulawik et al., 2008), which was previously done (unpublished), finding that the smoothing errors are smaller than 0.2 ppm.